Hōtōzan Kofun: Overview

-The tumulus is located near the Jaketsuzan Kofun, the Kōzuke Kokubun-ji and the provincial capital of Kōzuke Province, and is located approximately a 10-minute walk from Sōja Station on the JR East Jōetsu Line.
+The tumulus is located adjacent to the Jaketsuzan Kofun, the Kōzuke Kokubun-ji and the provincial capital of Kōzuke Province, and is located approximately a 10-minute walk from Sōja Station on the JR East Jōetsu Line.

 During the early Edo period, the area around Sōja was ruled as Sōja Domain, a 15,000 koku feudal domain under the Tokugawa shogunate ruled by the Akimoto clan as daimyō.
-The Akimoto ruled from 1601 to 1633, and the graves of the clan were built on top of the Hōtōzan Kofun.
+The Akimoto clan ruled from 1601 to 1633, and the graves of the clan leaders were built on top of the Hōtōzan Kofun.
+These graves are a Maebashi City designated history site.